 Research on the herb’s effectiveness at fighting the common cold and flu has been mixed.
-But one review suggests that taking echinacea may lower your risk of developing the common cold by more than 50 percent.
+But that taking echinacea may lower your risk of developing the common cold by more than 50 percent.
 It may also reduce the length of a cold.
 If you’re a healthy adult, consider taking 1 to 2 grams of echinacea root or herb as a tea, three times daily, for no longer than one week.

 Vitamin C plays an important role in your body and has many health benefits.
 Along with limes, oranges, grapefruits, leafy greens, and other fruits and vegetables, lemons are a good source of vitamin C. Adding fresh lemon juice to hot tea with honey may reduce phlegm when you’re sick.
 Drinking hot or cold lemonade may also help.

 While these drinks may not clear up your cold entirely, they can help you get the vitamin C that your immune system needs.
-Getting enough vitamin C can relieve upper respiratory tract infections and other illnesses.
+Getting enough vitamin C upper respiratory tract infections and other illnesses.

 Probiotics are “friendly” bacteria and yeast that are found in your body, some foods, and supplements.
-They can help keep your gut and immune system healthy, and research indicates that probiotics may reduce your chance of getting sick with an upper respiratory infection.
+They can help keep your gut and immune system healthy, and that probiotics may reduce your chance of getting sick with an upper respiratory infection.

 For a delicious and nutritious source of helpful bacteria, include probiotic yogurt in your diet.
 Besides its potential benefits for your immune system, yogurt is a healthy snack that provides plenty of protein and calcium.
 Look for products that list live bacteria on the label.